corrode/corrode.github.io/content/blog/expressions/index.md

 Expressions produce a value, statements do not.

-In Rust, this includes literals, variables, function calls, blocks, and even control flow statements like `if`, `match`, and `loop`.
+In Rust, this includes literals, variables, function calls, blocks, and control flow statements like `if`, `match`, and `loop`.
+Even [`&`](https://doc.rust-lang.org/reference/expressions/operator-expr.html#borrow-operators) and [`*`](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-dereference-operator) are expressions in Rust.

 Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in languages like C, Java, or Go.

 Expressions can easily be dismissed as a minor detail, a nuance in Rust's syntax.
 Underneath the surface, though, expressions have a deep impact on the ergonomics of writing Rust.